Employment Insurance Compassionate Care Benefits

 Can my employer contest a decision concerning my EI benefits application?

 Yes.
-If we decide to pay you benefits even if you quit, were fired for misconduct, refused work, or are involved in a labour dispute, we will notify your employer.
+If we decide to pay you benefits when you quit, were fired for misconduct, refused work or were/are involved in a labour dispute, we will notify your employer that your claim has been accepted.
 If an employer believes that our decision is not justified, he or she can request a reconsideration of that decision.
+However, if you are in receipt of special benefits such as compassionate care, an employer’s disagreement with our decision to allow your claim would not adversely impact your access to these benefits.

 What are Service Canada's responsibilities?